ViRb3/pi-encrypted-boot-ssh/README.md

 While the steps are written for the Raspberry Pi, they should be easily transferrable to other SBCs and computers as a whole.

-This guide operates on the OS image files and therefore does not require an SD card for the setup.
+This guide operates directly on an image file and therefore does not require an SD card for the setup.
 The resulting image can be flashed to an SD card as usual.

 ## Table of Content